Military and veteran debt relief

 There are a few government programs meant to help veterans struggling with debt backed by the Veteran’s Administration, or VA.
 But these debt relief programs rarely extend to credit card bills and other types of private debt.
 However, there are some programs and protections that can make repaying debt easier both during and after your service.

-The VA has suspended all actions on debts until the end of 2020 due to COVID-19.
-If you have outstanding debts with the Treasury Department, you can either suspend your repayments for 90 days or extend your terms to lower the monthly cost.
+The VA has suspended all actions on debts until September 30, 2021 due to COVID-19.
+If you have outstanding debts with the Treasury Department, opt to either suspend your repayments for 90 days or extend your terms to lower the monthly cost.
 Those that have been affected by natural disasters, such as hurricanes or wildfires, may also qualify for additional assistance.

 Veterans with benefits debt should call the debt management system at 800-827-0648 for more information.
 For healthcare debts, call the VA Health Resource Center at 866-400-1238.